Why software must be free¶

 - Sustainably Free Software¶

-Software that is developed and maintained using a business model that is based on sharing rather than limiting usage rights.
+Free software that is developed and maintained using a business model that will keep it free.
+See Sustainably Free Software.

 Software licenses are either free or proprietary.
 Free software licenses are either permissive or protective.